vhaudiquet/ubuntu-project-docs/docs/contributors/advanced/plus-one-maintenance.md

 Most regular contributors pick up shifts for an entire work week.
 This allows them to take the time to dig deeply into thorny issues that would be difficult to tackle on one's free time — and makes for less administrative overhead.
+Furthermore many of the cases eventually need a build, or a combined proposed migration which you'd want to track and follow up on for a few days.

 However, it is perfectly fine to pick up shifts for shorter durations.

 ## Contact

-Most of the day-to-day communication around +1 should take place on the Ubuntu Development channel on Matrix.
+Most of the day-to-day communication around +1 should take place on the [Ubuntu Development](https://matrix.to/#/#devel:ubuntu.com) channel on Matrix.

-The Debcrafters team, and Simon Chopin in particular, is responsible for coordinating the effort.
+The [Debcrafters](https://launchpad.net/~debcrafters-packages) team, and [Simon Chopin ](https://launchpad.net/~schopin) in particular, is responsible for coordinating the effort.

 ## The work